CHINESE LANGUAGE 2

 Go to Moodle page

 The Chinese language module 2 is one of the courses characterizing the Master’s Degree Programme in Languages of Asia and North Africa for business and international cooperation.
-It aims to strengthen students’ abilities to translate from Chinese into Italian, and vice versa, political, economic and commercial texts, as well as to develop methodological tools for linguistic analysis and interlinguistic comparison.
+It aims to strengthen students’ abilities to translate political, economic, and commercial texts from Chinese into Italian, and vice versa, and to develop methodological tools for linguistic and discursive analysis and interlinguistic comparison.
 Students will thus be able to make their linguistic competence a key tool for understanding and interpreting the main political, economic and social transformations in modern and contemporary China.
 Conversation courses aim to guide students in acquiring the ability to discuss issues related to the socio-political field in the context of the ongoing globalization processes.

 1. Knowledge and understanding